opacam/Cohen3/docs/backends.rst

 unlikely that those backends could work:

     - `BBC storage`: bbc shutdown rss service
+    - `Miroguide storage`: miroguide's api is not working anymore

 Note: Some of this non working backends, may be removed in a future releases (if we not find some way around the backend's problem).